Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 - Generate a JSON file and upload it to IPFS.
 This results in a CID.
 - Generate a transaction with the following properties:
   - The **first input** must be spent from the *mutable data address*.
-  - The **first output** must be an OP_RETURN containing JSON with a key value of `cid` and a value of the CID that can be retrieved over IPFS.
+  - The **first output** must be an OP_RETURN containing JSON with the following key-value pairs:
+    - A key of `cid` and a value of the CID representing JSON data that can be retrieved over IPFS.
+    - A key of `ts` (for *timestamp*) and a value containing a number representing a [JavaScript date](https://www.w3schools.com/jsref/jsref_gettime.asp).

 Example:
 ```
 {
-  "cid": "ipfs://QmTu6DWuAdq36EZQHGs1QDhSJBpbZYcpcbGH9S42tNB1aX"
+  "cid": "ipfs://QmTu6DWuAdq36EZQHGs1QDhSJBpbZYcpcbGH9S42tNB1aX",
+  "ts": 1665768143885
 }
 ```

+The timestamp is used to sort multiple entries within the same block.
+Block height is used to determine the most recent update of the mutable data.
+But if multiple entries make it into the same block, then the timestamp is used to sort the entries within that block.
+The most recent update is used as the current data.

 ## 7. Reading Mutable Data